-In my next post, I want to examine how this might be relevant to human behavior in relation to human culture.
+In future posts, I want to examine how this flocking phenomenon might be relevant to human behavior in relation to human culture.

 … how ’bout:

-a Masquerading of Humans.
+a Masquerading of Humans